 Adopted August 17, 2017.
+Amended as Recorded in Board Minutes

 The Mishawaka-Penn-Harris Public Library is committed to providing a welcoming and nurturing environment to patrons of all ages.
 We maintain zero-tolerance for any actions that may jeopardize the safety, health or emotional well-being of minors.
-This policy establishes the standards by which MPHPL will prevent physical, emotional and sexual abuse of children and youth by our employees and volunteers.
+This policy establishes the standards by which MPHPL will prevent physical, emotional and sexual abuse of children and teens by our employees and volunteers.